polyaxon/polyaxon/docs/integrations/jupyter-lab.md

 > To learn more about polyaxon notebook CLI, run `polyaxon notebook --help`, or check the [command reference](/references/polyaxon-cli/notebook/)

-> Future releases will allow you to specify a default notebook image and backend to start notebooks/labs without providing a polyaxonfile

 ## Create a polyaxonfile for your Jupyter Lab